cameronkc/DF-GROUP2-REPO/README.md

 - Volatility contests were designed with the beliefe that talented analysts should only be limited to their creativity, not the tools they use.
 - Create innovative and useful extensions for Volatility to win
 ![Capture](https://user-images.githubusercontent.com/46081774/140662029-5630e540-cb6e-4552-ab41-c1d434f5389c.PNG)

+# Malware and Memory Forensics Training #

+- Gain the ability to perform digital investigations and incident respose.
+-